kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 #### Pre-filter

 This is a more thorough version of the checks done by PreEnqueue.
-It ensures that all information that is needed (ResourceClaim, ResourceClass, parameters) is available.
+It ensures that all information that is needed (ResourceClaim, DeviceClass, parameters) is available.

 Another reason why a Pod might not be schedulable is when it depends on claims